HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespaces in Imports field not imported from:
+    Package required but not available: ‘igraph’

-      ‘R6’ ‘lgr’
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-      All declared Imports should be used.
+    manual.
     ```

 # spaMM